 As a result, the integration of immigrants and their descendants in French society has become a high priority for the government, with significant investments in disadvantaged neighbourhoods.
 However, research conducted on the social exclusion experienced by immigrants in France concluded that the government’s continued push for assimilation, together with the French political tradition of secularism (laïcité), may have prevented the state from tackling discrimination and in the process alienated some minorities.
 For example, France’s law banning the wearing of full-face coverings on the grounds that their use reduced opportunities for ‘living together’ has been condemned by various rights groups as a breach of the rights of freedom of religion and expression.
 These measures have also been widely interpreted as targeting Muslims specifically, playing out not only in national restrictions on the wearing of the burqa, hijab or full-face veil in public, but also in local policies in municipalities controlled by right-wing politicians that have seen pork-free options removed from school menus.

-The Commission Nationale Consultative des Droits de L’Homme (CNCDH, National Consultative Commission on Human Rights) reported that the number of anti-Muslim hate crimes in 2015 more than tripled from the previous year to a total of 429 incidents.
-More recent data indicates that anti-Muslim hate crimes have since declined; for instance, the CNCDH recorded 121 incidents in 2017.
+The Commission Nationale Consultative des Droits de L’Homme (CNCDH, National Consultative Commission on Human Rights) reported that the number of anti-Muslim hate crimes in 2015, following the Charlie Hebdo attack, more than tripled from the previous year to a total of 429 incidents.
+More recent data indicates that anti-Muslim hate crimes have since declined, with 100 incidents reported in 2018, for instance.
 Nevertheless, Islamophobia remains a very significant issue.
-Most particularly, the nature of Islamophobic activities appears to be shifting in a very worrying way.
-The CNCDH has expressed concern that the number of anti-Muslim ‘actions’ – i.e. physical violence or damage to property – increased dramatically in 2017 by 88 per cent compared with 2016, whereas ‘threats’ – i.e. verbal abuse – had decreased by 59 per cent.
 Organizations that combat Islamophobia also warn that there is significant under-reporting due to a lack of trust that the authorities will actually take action on victims’ behalf.

-A further impact of the large-scale violent incidents of 2015 as well as a further attack in Nice in 2016 that led to 86 people being killed has been the French government’s security response.
+A further impact of the series of incidents of extremist violence has been the French government’s security response.
 A national security bill was adopted by the National Assembly with a large majority in October 2017, albeit with some amendments to increase the role of judges and insert an automatic expiration date of 2020 for most aspects.
 The authorities were granted wide-ranging powers to: designate public spaces as security zones; limit the movement of people considered a national security threat; conduct house searches following approval by a judge; close places of worship; and establish a 10-km zone around ports and airports where identity checks can take place.
 With the new law in place, the French authorities declared an end to a nearly 2-year long state of emergency on 1 November 2017.
 Human rights groups warned that the new legislation risks making what should be only temporary security measures part of ordinary law.

 France is also home to approximately 500,000 Jewish people – the largest Jewish community in Europe.
 However, a significant number have been emigrating in recent years.
 While the attack on a kosher supermarket in eastern Paris shortly after the Charlie Hebdo shootings in January 2015, where 15 Jewish people were held hostage and four were killed, was particularly extreme, anti-Semitic hate crime and hate speech more generally remain a real issue.
-According to figures released by the CNCDH, anti-Semitic acts in France including death threats, online hate speech and physical assaults on people wearing the kippah and other religious markers are ongoing: they recorded 335 anti-Semitic acts in 2015, although again Jewish community groups warned that many victims were hesitant to file complaints.
-There has since been a drop in the number, with the CNCDH recording 311 anti-Semitic incidents in 2017.
-The government attributes this to a concerted effort to strengthen security measures for the Jewish community; however, community representatives feel that there are other causes, including that Jewish families have been moving out of the suburbs.
-Moreover, as with Islamophobic incidents recorded in 2017, the nature of anti-Semitic hate incidents appears to be escalating from verbal abuse to violence.
-According to the CNCDH, the number of violent anti-Semitic attacks increased by 26 per cent in 2017, totaling 97 incidents reported during the year.
-In comparison, the number of threats, or instances of verbal abuse, dropped by 17 per cent to 214 recorded instances.
+According to figures released by the CNCDH, anti-Semitic acts in France including death threats, online hate speech and physical assaults on people wearing the kippah and other religious markers are ongoing: they recorded a rise of 74 per cent in the number of anti-Semitic incidents in 2018 to 541, up from 311 in 2017.
 Particularly horrific has been a series of targeted killings with the eleventh Jewish victim in a dozen years murdered in March 2018.

 These and other anti-Semitic incidents have led some French Jews to seek a new life and emigrate to Israel.
 However, the numbers leaving the country are not as great as was foreseen after the tragic events of 2015.
 There were 6,628 French Jewish people who emigrated that year to Israel, but the number dropped to 3,157 in 2017.
 While the question of emigration is very much alive in the community, the practical problems of starting a new life in another country are reportedly making many hesitate – at least for now.